apache/spark/docs/sql-ref-syntax-dml-insert-table.md

 +-----------+--------------------------+----------+---------+

 INSERT INTO students
-     FROM applicants SELECT name, address, id applicants WHERE qualified = true;
+     FROM applicants SELECT name, address, student_id WHERE qualified = true;

 SELECT * FROM students;
 +-------------+--------------------------+----------+